Eschatologue/CM_wiki/docs/class/barbarian/index.md

 While active, your Rage follows the rules below.

+#### Damage Resistance

-**Damage Resistance**{ .inl } You have :dmg-res: **Resistance** to :dmg-bldg: Bludgeoning, :dmg-prcg: Piercing, and :dmg-slsh: Slashing damage.
+You have **:dmg-res: Resistance** to :dmg-bldg: Bludgeoning, :dmg-prcg: Piercing, and :dmg-slsh: Slashing damage.

+#### Rage Damage

-**Rage Damage**{ .inl } When you make an attack using Strength—with either a weapon or an Unarmed Strike—and deal damage to the target, you gain a bonus to the damage that increases as you gain levels as a Barbarian, as shown in the Rage Damage column of the Barbarian Features table.
+When you make an attack using Strength—with either a weapon or an Unarmed Strike—and deal damage to the target, you gain a bonus to the damage that increases as you gain levels as a Barbarian, as shown in the Rage Damage column of the Barbarian Features table.

+#### Strength Advantage

-**Strength Advantage**{ .inl } You have **:d20-adv: Advantage**{ .d20 } on Strength checks and Strength saving throws.
+You have **:d20-adv: Advantage**{ .d20 } on Strength checks and Strength saving throws.

+#### No Concentration or Spells

-**No Concentration or Spells**{ .inl } You can't maintain Concentration, and you can't cast spells.
+You can't maintain Concentration, and you can't cast spells.

+#### Duration

-**Duration**{ .inl } The Rage lasts until the end of your next turn, and it ends early if you don Heavy armour or have the Incapacitated condition.
+The Rage lasts until the end of your next turn, and it ends early if you don Heavy armour or have the Incapacitated condition.
 If your Rage is still active on your next turn, you can extend the Rage for another round by doing one of the following:

-- Make an ^^attack roll^^ against an enemy.
+- Make an attack roll against an enemy.
-- Force an enemy to make a ^^saving throw^^.
+- Force an enemy to make a saving throw.
 - Take a :rsc-b: Bonus Action to extend your Rage.

 Each time the Rage is extended, it lasts until the end of your next turn.
 You can maintain a Rage for up to 10 minutes.

 ### Level 1: Unarmoured Defence

-While you aren't wearing any armour, you can determine your base Armour Class one of the following ways:
+While you aren't wearing any armour, you can choose the following option to determine your base **Armour Class**:

-_**Dexterity Based**_
-10 + your :ability-dex: Dexterity and :ability-cons: Constitution modifiers
+:   **Dexterity Based**{ .inl } 10 plus your :ability-dex: Dexterity and :ability-cons: Constitution modifiers; or

-_**Strength Based**^CM^_
-10 + your :ability-str: Strength and :ability-cons: Constitution modifiers.
+:   **Strength Based**{ .inl } 10 plus your :ability-str: Strength and :ability-cons: Constitution modifiers.

 You can use a Shield and still gain these benefit.